When it comes to departure points for a cruise, it’s hard to beat Port Everglades in Fort Lauderdale.

 In the “U”-shaped cove in the port with Terminals 18 & 19, Terminal 21 is on the eastern edge of the port.
 Like other terminals in the port, it offers a huge amount of space, including nearly 1,500′ of berth space and 50 check-in stations to make things as quick as possible to get on the ship.

 Terminal 29 is a bit out of the way from the other terminals at the southernmost end of the cruise port facilities.
-It’s a bit older terminal, but still perfect for getting on the ship.
+It’s an older terminal, but still perfect for getting on the ship.
 One issue is that the official port parking garage is a bit of a trek from here.
 You’ll want to park and then take the free shuttle to the terminal.

 Hotels Near the Port